GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Charles Babbage*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts